 The cap on earnings subject to Social Security taxes will increase from $127,200 in 2017 to $128,400 in 2018.
 In addition, the retirement earnings test for those who haven't reached their full retirement age will increase from $16,920 in 2017 to $17,040 in 2018.
 The earning test for those in the year of their full retirement age will increase from $44,880 in 2017 to $45,360 in 2018.
 While this change won't have much impact on people who plan to retire early in 2018, it will affect some who retire later in the year — increasing both their contributions and, possibly, their retirement payments.

 14. Social Security’s Future Will Remain Murky

-The Social Security trust fund balance will reach zero around 2034, according to the Social Security and Medicare boards of trustees’ most-recent annual report.
-That means by 2034, the system will only bring in enough revenue to cover 79 percent of the benefits it has promised.
+The Social Security trust fund reserves balance will reach zero around 2034, according to the Social Security and Medicare trustees' most recent annual report.
+That means by 2034, the system will only bring in enough revenue to cover around 77 percent of scheduled benefits.

 15. Uncertainty Will Increase